 The goal of the business/industry services program is to help businesses in northeastern Connecticut achieve and maintain maximum competitiveness by providing a complete range of training services for workforce development.
-To learn more or to schedule a visit, contact Bob Tetreault, business and industry services coordinator, at 860-932-4133.

 LiR

 LiR is made up of more than 400 adult members who enjoy learning in a stimulating and social environment.
 LiR, which is independently run by its members, organizes and offers a wide array of reasonably priced classes that run from September through June.
 LiR members pay a nominal membership fee to participate in the organization and take advantage of courses, trips, meetings, and socials.
 LiR also provides annual scholarships to QVCC students enrolled in credit and continuing education/workforce development courses.